Health Encyclopedia

 • If the doctor prescribed antibiotics for your child, give them as directed.
 Do not stop using them just because your child feels better.
 Your child needs to take the full course of antibiotics.

-• Ask your doctor if you can give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for fever or fussiness.
+• Ask your doctor if you can give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
+Be safe with medicines.
 Read and follow all instructions on the label.
-Do not give aspirin to anyone younger than 20.
-It has been linked to Reye syndrome, a serious illness.
+Do not give aspirin to children and teens.
+It has been linked to Reye syndrome, a rare but serious illness.

 • Be careful with cough and cold medicines.
-Don't give them to children younger than 6, because they don't work for children that age and can even be harmful.
+Don't give them to children younger than 6.
+They don't work for children that age and can even be harmful.
 For children 6 and older, always follow all the instructions carefully.
 Make sure you know how much medicine to give and how long to use it.
-And use the dosing device if one is included.
+Use the dosing device if one is included.

-• Make sure your child rests.
-Keep your child at home if they have a fever.
+• Make sure your child rests, especially if they have a fever.

 When should you call for help?